DevMountain/unit-testing-afternoon/README.md

 # Project Summary

 In this project, we'll learn about TTD ( test driven development ).
-Using Jest, we'll create Unit Tests for methods inside of `cart.js` and `user.js`.
-After the Unit Test is created, we'll create the method inside of `cart.js` and `user.js`.
+Using Jest, we'll create Unit Tests for methods and properties inside of `cart.js`.
+After the Unit Tests are created, we'll create the solution for `cart.js` to make all the Unit Tests pass.
 The TTD approach can lead to more confidence that the code you create meets all technical requirements.

 ## Step 1